For incoming 8th through outgoing 12th graders

 This is a resident camp and all participants will be housed in a supervised residence hall on the University of Southern Maine's Gorham campus.
 All instruction and classes during the week will also be held on the Gorham campus.

-The total cost of the program is $495.
-This includes all meals, housing, activities, and daily theatre instruction.
+$505 - The cost includes all meals, housing, activities, and daily theatre instruction.

-Academy (and residence hall) check-in will be held on Sunday, June 23, 2012 from 2:00 - 3:00 p.m.
+Academy (and residence hall) check-in will be held on Sunday 2:00 - 3:00 p.m.
 At 4:00 p.m. there will be an all academy meeting for participants in Russell Hall and then dinner will be served.

 The University of Southern Maine hires approximately 1 staff member for every 8 participants each year.
-Staff members are USM theatre faculty or USM alumni.
+Staff members are USM theatre faculty, USM alumni or upperclass theatre majors.

 The University of Southern Maine makes such inquiries as may be necessary to arrive at an appropriate employment decision.
 All hires are subject to reference checks, criminal history checks, and related matters to comply with legal requirements and public responsibility.